Skip to main content

 What is the Colonels at the Capitol Internship Program?

 Participants in the Colonels at the Capitol Internship Program (CCIP) are placed with a Kentucky legislator as they serve in the General Assembly and will spend Tuesdays and Thursdays during the spring semester in Frankfort.
-Interns will provide their own transportation and receive a stipend to help defray the costs of gas and meals.
+Interns will provide their own transportation and be reimbursed for the costs of gas and meals.
 This is a unique opportunity to gain hands-on knowledge of the state’s political process while developing critical professional skills through research, communication, and networking.

 Gain a Competitive Edge